by Arnie Schoenberg

 The pea plant has variation.
 Some seeds are smooth, some wrinkled; some yellow, some green.
 Some pods are inflated, some constricted; some green, some yellow.
 Some flowers are purple, some white; some along the stem, some at the top.
 Some stems are tall, some are short.
 Mendel was careful to exclude other kinds of variation: how some plants are eaten by snails, some don't get enough water, some too much sun, some are cooked in soup, some peas are overcooked, some shot through straws.
 Mendel ignored all these things that happen to peas and only paid attention to this first set of variations, the either/or inherent characteristics that can be seen.

-If you don't remember from your high-school biology class, here are some basics that we got from Mendel:
+If you don't remember from your high-school biology class, here are some basic concepts that we got from Mendel:

 Good science can come from unlikely sources.
 Mendel would momentarily escape from the duties of a monk in a cold monastery.